xphillyx/PostSharp.Samples/Diagnostics/PostSharp.Samples.Logging.Etw.CustomSource/README.md

 * Inherit the `PostSharpEventSource` class
 * Be annotated with the `EventSource` and `Guid` custom attributes.
-* Contain a set of predefined methods with arbitrary name but with predefined signature and with an `Event` custom attribute with the exact predefined value of the `eventId` parameter.
+* Contain a set of predefined methods annotated with an `Event` custom attribute.
+You can change the method name or any parameter of the `Event` custom attribute, but you can change nor the `eventId` parameter and nor the signature of the method for this specific event.
 These methods exist for the sole purpose of defining the event metadata.
 They are never invoked directly.